Last Updated on February 21, 2021 by James Gentile

 The Benefits of Estate Planning

 A comprehensive estate plan provides you with the ability to make your intentions for your assets clear, eliminating any confusion or fighting within a family.
-Rather than limiting yourself the practices of your state, you can set up a plan that works for you based on who you would like to include and how you would like them to access what you leave behind.
+Rather than limiting yourself to your state’s practices, you can set up a plan that works for you based on who you would like to include and how you would like them to access what you leave behind.

 The Consequences Without a Plan

-Without an estate plan, state law will make all decisions for you, which could potentially leave out important loved ones.
+Without an estate plan, state law will make all decisions for you, potentially leaving out important loved ones.
 Many states prioritize spouses and living children, excluding other blood relatives like siblings, parents, and extended family members if they are not considered primary beneficiaries under the law.
-Put simply, passing away intestate takes away your control; those important to you will no longer have any say or be able to receive any assets if they are not included in the state’s allocation.
+Passing away intestate takes your control; those important to you will no longer have any say or be able to receive any assets if they are not included in the state’s allocation.